German Basic Law – 75th Anniversary of the Grundgesetz

 -The multi-party system would be strengthened, and anti-constitutional political parties could be banned.

-Grundgesetz a Foundation for Democracy
+Grundgesetz, a Foundation for Democracy

-Articles 1-19 This first section describes fundamental rights as humans.
-Including equality before the law, freedom of religion, freedom of expression, and it grants rights and privileges.
-Essentially, no single person or group holds all the power.
-Everyone is entitled to express and opinion (from personal experience, I can certify that Germans do use this right…frequently).
-Everyone has the same rights.
 And most importantly, everyone has value.
-(This is why immigration is such a difficult topic.
-At the time the Basic Law was written, assylum was a right granted to anyone who came into the country.
+(This is why immigration is such a complex topic.
+When the Basic Law was written, asylum was a right granted to anyone who came into the country.
 Remember, German Nationals and others were streaming in from the East because of resettlement by the Soviets with the backing of the other Allied nations.
-Today circumstances have changed, but that’s a topic for another time…)
+Today, circumstances have changed, but that’s a topic for another time…)

 Articles 20-141 Describe the setup and function of the Government.
 All of it.
 From the Federal level to the State.
 These are broken down into groups.